Have you been dreaming about a USA trip? This post is for you!

 - Pack a comfortable pair of walking shoes and hiking shoes (more tips on finding the right travel shoes here).
 America is full of great cities and exceptional outdoor activities.
 You’ll be using those feet quite a bit – at least I hope you will.

-Booking Your Trip to America
+Booking a Trip to USA

 Car Rental: RentalCars.com is the world’s biggest car rental booking service that compares all the major brands.
 Tours: Check the most popular tours and attractions for your USA destination through Get Your Guide.
 Travel Insurance: Don’t leave home without it.
 It covers unexpected medical emergencies, trip cancellations, lost or damaged luggage by an airline etc. Get a quote from Allianz.